jaschdev/ensf692Project_Group1_JasonC_JasonT/Report.md

     pivot_table = crime_month.pivot(index='Month', columns='Year', values='Crime Count')
 ```
 ### User Interface and Execution
-The program meets this requirement because the user enters two required input values.
-The region and the year.
+The program meets this requirement because the user enters atleast two required input values.
+The region type, the location, and the year.
 Invalid inputs are handled and prompted for re-entry.
 Screenshots are provided for the expected execution, including handling of incorrect input:

 ![Execution of Program](screenshots/main_output.png)

 Plots are generated that depicts an aspect of the data.
 Screenshots of plots can be found in /screenshots.
 There are a total of four Plots, two examples are shown below: